sagemathinc/cowasm/README.md

 ### Prerequisites

-You do NOT need to install Zig or Node.js, and different packages have different requirements.
-A tested version of each will be downloaded as part of the build process.
-Currently, this is the latest released version of Zig and the latest released version of Node.
-It doesn't matter if you have random versions of Node or Zig on your system already.
+You need Node.js version at least 16.x, pnpm and several standard dev tools listed below.
 The dependency you need for every possible package are as follows:

 - On MacOS, install the [XCode command line tools.](https://developer.apple.com/xcode/resources/)